 The Company is governed by a Board of Directors, all of whom are independent and non-executive.
-During the year, they received fees for their services of £140,000 (2022: £125,000).
-The Company has 3 non-executive Directors.
+During the year, they received fees for their services of £164,093 (2023: £140,000).
+The Company has 4 non-executive Directors.

-Other than the Directors, the Company had no employees during the year.
+The Company had no employees during the year.